John Gorton: Return to Australia

 After his graduation, Gorton and his wife returned to Australia via the United States, spending some time with her family in Maine.
 He had expected to take up a position at The Herald and Weekly Times, Keith Murdoch's newspaper group.
-However, he arrived in Melbourne to find his father in failing health.
-His father subsequently required hospitalisation and died in August 1936.
+He arrived in Melbourne to find his father in failing health.
+His father required hospitalisation and died in August 1936.
 Gorton had taken over the management of the orchard as soon as his father entered hospital.

 He inherited an overdraft of £5,000, which took several years to pay off.
-However, the property – located on the western side of Kangaroo Lake – was in good condition, requiring only minor improvements.
+The property – located on the western side of Kangaroo Lake – was in good condition, requiring only minor improvements.
 He employed up to ten seasonal workers during picking season.
 Mystic Park remained his primary residence until he was appointed to the ministry, at which point he and his family moved to Canberra.